🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic closeup detail of cozy texture mix on a sofa: black faux fur throw, chunky knit charcoal blanket, deep gray wool blend, pillows in black velvet and bouclé with black-on-black embroidery; a corner of a layered rug showing a black patterned rug over a neutral base; a touch of natural wood and stone in-frame; one contrasting ivory shearling element to lift the palette; warm, inviting light; no people

 The key to a black holiday palette is texture.
 If everything is sleek and dark, it can feel flat.
 Mix in plush, chunky, and fuzzy textures to keep things warm and inviting.
+This is what keeps a cozy Christmas aesthetic feeling soft rather than severe.

 Texture mix ideas